supertree-toolkit/stk/doc/tutorial.rst

 this Phyml as :file:`Anomura_ind_final.phyml`.
 There is no need to save your temporary file.

-.. warning:: If your temporary combined matrices are large do not use the ienum in TNT
+.. warning:: If your temporary combined matrices contain more than 10 taxa do not use the ienum in TNT
-             to calculate the mini-supertree.
-Use other methods.
+             to calculate the mini-supertree, use a heuristic method.

 We have introduced another *MRP_Outgroup*, so this needs deleting (see above).
 Name your new file :file:`Anomura_ind_final2.phyml`